 |Sony A6500« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony A6500|

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not offer wifi capability.

 Studio photographers will appreciate that the Sony A77 II (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A77 II is a recent model that features in the current product line-up of Sony.
 In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.

 Review summary: Canon 100D vs Sony A77 II

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 100D and the Sony A77 II?
+So how do things add up?
+Which of the two cameras – the Canon 100D or the Sony A77 II – has the upper hand?
 The listing below highlights the relative strengths of the two models.